rust-lang/book/src/ch04-02-references-and-borrowing.md

 ## References and Borrowing

-The issue with the tuple code at the end of the last section is that we have to return the `String` back to the calling function so that we can still use the `String` after the call to `calculate_length`, since the `String` was moved into `calculate_length`.
+The issue with the tuple code at the end of the preceding section is that we have to return the `String` to the calling function so we can still use the `String` after the call to `calculate_length`, because the `String` was moved into `calculate_length`.

 Here is how you would define and use a `calculate_length` function that takes a